OData/v3ProtocolDocument/OData.markdown

 Relationships between entities are represented by navigation properties.
 Navigation properties are described in <ref>[Section ??](#navigationproperties)</ref>.
 URL conventions for navigation properties are described in [URL Conventions](URL_conventions).

 #### 8.9.5.1.
-Create a New Link Between Two Existing Entities in a One to Many NavigationProperty
+Create a New Link Between Two Existing Entities in a One to Many Navigation Property

 To relate an existing entity to another entity, send a POST request to the URL for the appropriate navigation property's links collection.
 The request body MUST contain a URL that identifies the entity to be added.